Pulled rickshaw: Malaysia

 Rickshaws were a common mode of transport in urban areas of Malaysia in the 19th and early 20th centuries until gradually replaced by cycle rickshaws.

 Pakistan

-Pulled and cycle rickshaw (qinqi) have been banned in Pakistan since April 1960.
+Pulled and cycle rickshaws (qinqi) have been banned in Pakistan since April 1960.
 Prior to the introduction of auto rickshaws in cities, horse-drawn carriages (tongas) were a main source of public transportation.

 Philippines

 The pulled rickshaw never gained acceptance in the Philippines.
 Americans tried to introduce it to Manila in the early 20th century, but it was strongly opposed by local Filipinos who viewed it as an undignified mode of transport that turned humans into "beasts".
 The main mode of public and private transportation in the Philippines from the 18th to the early 20th centuries was the kalesa, a two-wheeled horse-drawn carriage.

 Singapore

-Singapore had received its first rickshaws in 1880 and soon after they were prolific, making a "noticeable change in the traffic on Singapore's streets."
+Singapore had received its first rickshaws in 1880, and soon after they were prolific, making a "noticeable change in the traffic on Singapore's streets."
 Bullock carts and gharries were used prior to the introduction of rickshaws.

 Many of the poorest individuals in Singapore in the late nineteenth century were poor, unskilled people of Chinese ancestry.
 Sometimes called coolies, the hardworking men found pulling rickshaws was a new means of employment.
-Rickshaw pullers experienced "very poor" living conditions, poverty and long hours of hard work.
+Rickshaw pullers experienced "very poor" living conditions, poverty, and long hours of hard work.
 Income remained unchanged from 1876 to 1926, about $.60 per day.

-Rickshaws popularity increased into the 20th century.
-There were approximately 50,000 rickshaws in 1920 and that number doubled by 1930.
+Rickshaws' popularity increased into the 20th century.
+There were approximately 50,000 rickshaws in 1920, and that number doubled by 1930.
 In or after the 1920s a union was formed, called the Rickshaw Association, to protect the welfare of rickshaw workers.